 To produce marine plywood, manufacturers use naturally water-resistant tropical hardwood.
 They choose only the highest quality grade of veneers.
 This ensures that the resulting plywood doesn’t have any defects.
 It won’t have core gaps even when you cut the sheets.

 Plywood suppliers offer marine plywood in several different grades.
 Each grade comes with a distinct knot size and frequency.
 Every one of them also has a unique weight and thickness.

 - Medium-density overlay (MDO)

 One of the most common uses of marine plywood is boat building.
 People use it to make different parts of the boat such as the hull.
 They take advantage of the plywood’s excellent pliability and water-resistant properties.

-You can also use marine grade plywood in commercial settings.
-Some restaurants and hotels use the plywood for their kitchens and bathrooms. benchtops and cabinets.
+You can also use marine-grade plywood in commercial settings.
+Some restaurants and hotels use this plywood for their kitchens and bathrooms. benchtops and cabinets.
 It helps keep benchtops and cabinets waterproof.

 Another example of marine plywood use is as subfloor material.
 It prevents water and moisture from seeping through it, whether from the surface or below.

 Other popular uses of marine grade plywood include: